See customer feedback from over 100 review sites in one placeRequest a demo

-Claim your business on Google.
+Claim your Google My Business profile.
 If you haven’t yet signed your business up on Google, do so immediately.
 Otherwise, you won’t be able to manage your business information on Google Maps and Search, or respond to the reviews that may come from your review requests.

 Avoid review-gating.
 Google doesn’t want businesses to discourage or prohibit negative reviews or selectively solicit positive reviews from customers.

 Remember: don’t selectively solicit.
-To stay compliant with the policies of today’s top review platform, as well as responsive to the ever-increasing demand for transparency and authenticity in reviews, make it clear that customers can leave you a negative review if they feel the need.
+To stay compliant with Google review guidelines and the policies of today’s top review platform, as well as responsive to the ever-increasing demand for transparency and authenticity in reviews, make it clear that customers can leave you a negative review if they feel the need.

 Respond to the reviews that you get.
 Customers care about being responded to.
-53 percent of customers expect a review response within 7 days.
-But as much as 63 percent say that they have never heard back from a business after leaving a review.
+Research shows that 53 percent of customers expect a review response within 7 days.
+But as much as 63 percent say that they have never even heard back from a business after leaving a review.

 Your responses can immediately improve consumer perceptions of your business.
 On the other, not responding can increasingly be seen as actively ignoring customer feedback.

-The impact of responding to reviews vs. not responding is even starker with the recent introduction of Google review response notifications.
+The impact of responding to reviews as opposed to not responding is even starker with the recent introduction of Google review response notifications.
 If your customers don’t get notified, they will think that you have ignored their review — the review that your business worked hard to generate.

 Don’t incentivize.
 If you’re asking customers to review your business, don’t give them rewards or incentives of any sort.
 Government agencies and regulators like the FTC are cracking down on companies that incentivize reviews.